 Team Drivers Make More Money

 Did you catch the bit about making more money in the first paragraph?
 Because we really can’t hammer this point home enough.
 If you’re in this business to make a living, you owe it to yourself to start building your wealth as quickly as you can.
 Team drivers make more money because they can keep their trucks going for roughly twice as long as a single driver would.
+Very often team drive pay scale is higher than solo drivers.
 Even though you’re splitting the profits, you’re also making your deliveries in half the time as a solo driver.
 It means you can work longer and more efficiently.

 Team Driver You Get a Real Break

 While solo drivers are mandated to rest to ensure everyone’s safety, it’s not always easy to really relax and recoup when you know someone’s waiting for your freight.
 With team driving, you get to take a break without having to worry about your income or deadline.
 While one person rests, the other one picks up the driving.